 - What is their retention rate for customers?
 It should be in the high 90s.
 High turnover is usually a sign of inferior performance.

 - What is its retention rate for employees?
 This number should also be in the high 90s.
 High retention signals that the service provider treats its workers well and offers a high-quality service.

 - Check out third-party review sites.
 Review sites like Investopedia and The Balance SMB provide helpful comparisons of services offered and performed.

 - Look at IT security procedures.
-Subscription service employees should work in secure buildings, on secure networks, using trusted computers with regular updates.
+Subscription staffing employees should work in secure buildings, on secure networks, using trusted computers with regular updates.

 - Do not forget about human security.
 Your service provider should run background checks on the assistants it hires and sign nondisclosure and privacy agreements.

 Recommended Reading: What to Know About Virtual Assistant Security Risk Solutions